John Cornford: James Cornford

-John's son, James (1935–2011), who was nearly two years old when John was killed in action, became an academic and social reformer.
-Educated at Winchester College and Trinity College, Cambridge, he earned both a first-class degree in history and a Harkness Fellowship, and was made a fellow of his college at the age of 25.
-In 1964 he became a lecturer in Politics at the University of Edinburgh, and four years later was appointed the university's Professor of Politics, succeeding Harold Hanham.
-His rapid elevation was controversial, given his lack of a doctorate, his slender publications record (one book chapter and a journal article), and his family's close acquaintance with the university's then vice-chancellor, Michael Swann.
-Resigning in 1976 to join the Outer Circle Policy Unit (a creation of the Joseph Rowntree Reform Trust), Cornford went on to lead a variety of organizations, including the Nuffield Foundation, the Campaign for Freedom of Information (1984–1997), the Paul Hamlyn Foundation, and the Institute for Public Policy Research, as well as becoming the literary editor and later chairman of The Political Quarterly academic journal.
-He served as an advisor to David Clark after the Labour Party was returned to government in 1997, but when Clark's advocacy for a strong freedom of information law was rejected by Cabinet, both men resigned.
-James Cornford was survived by four children and his wife.
+John's son, James (1935–2011), who was not yet two years old when his father was killed in action, became an academic and social reformer.
+Educated at Winchester College and Trinity College, Cambridge, he earned a first-class degree in history and a Harkness Fellowship, and was made a fellow of his college at age 25.
+In 1964 he was named a lecturer in Politics at the University of Edinburgh, and four years later was appointed the university's Professor of Politics, succeeding Harold Hanham.

+Cornford's rapid promotions were controversial, given his lack of a doctorate, his slender record of publications (one book chapter and a journal article), and his family's close acquaintance with the university's vice-chancellor, Michael Swann.
+Resigning in 1976 to join the Outer Circle Policy Unit (a creation of the Joseph Rowntree Reform Trust), Cornford led a variety of organizations, such as the Nuffield Foundation, the Campaign for Freedom of Information (1984–1997), the Paul Hamlyn Foundation, and the Institute for Public Policy Research.
+He became the literary editor and later chairman of The Political Quarterly journal.
+He was an advisor to David Clark after the Labour Party was returned to government in 1997, but when Clark's advocacy for a strong freedom of information law was rejected by Cabinet, both men resigned.
+James Cornford died in 2011.